Dog and Cat Allergy Treatments in Smyrna

 - Apoquel (oral medication)

 If your veterinarian suspects your pet may have a food allergy, they might suggest doing a food trial to see if their current diet is truly the cause.
 This involves switching your pet’s food and keeping them on the same, basic “elimination” diet for 1-3 months, then slowly reintroducing their former diet and observing any changes and/or reactions.

 Dog and cat Allergies can also be caused by environmental factors, flea bites, or direct contact with an allergen (contact allergies).
 A particularly common sign of allergies in pets is constant licking and chewing of the feet.
 You may notice that the areas between your pet’s toes are red and raw.
 Allergies cannot be fully cured, but their symptoms can be managed quite well if we can establish an effective treatment plan.

 If your pet is itching, scratching, and licking all the time, they could have a skin disorder that requires medical attention.
-Give us a call here in Smyrna at (770) 333-9030 so we can find the root cause of their symptoms and treat them at the source.
+Give us a call at (770) 333-9030 or book an appointment online so we can find the root cause of their symptoms and treat them at the source.